What is the Prelle Eron & Bailey philosophy on professionalism?

 While much has changed, some things for the better, there is much to be admired about the older way of practicing law.
 Law should be practiced as a service to the community.
 The public is ill-equipped to understand and operate in the courtroom environment.
 That is particularly true in the context of bankruptcy.

-Therefore, the Kansas bankruptcy attorneys at Eron Law are committed to providing services, where appropriate, on a low fee or no fee basis for the most financially distressed individuals.
-Eron Law will not engage in advertising that is blatantly designed to create the desire for legal services—we seek only to inform those already in need of such services.
+Therefore, the Kansas bankruptcy attorneys at Prelle Eron & Bailey are committed to providing services, where appropriate, on a low fee or no fee basis for the most financially distressed individuals.
+Prelle Eron & Bailey will not engage in advertising that is blatantly designed to create the desire for legal services—we seek only to inform those already in need of such services.

 We also strive to maintain the utmost respect for our colleagues in the profession.
 Our attorneys will not engage in personal warfare against members of our profession, whether in court documents, correspondence, or conversation.
 Nor will we respond in like fashion to such behavior.
 In all of our dealings, we strive to be collegial and courteous.